 This Lent we are removing what doesn’t belong so we can replace it with love–the love of Jesus for us and then mirroring that love to others.

 If we remove meat as a form of penance, we might be tempted to replace it with pride at our seemingly holy disposition.
 We might replace it with grumbling and complaining or we might replace it with an ooey-gooey loaded pan of nachos or half a sheet of cake–after all, those aren’t meat.

 So what do we replace the absence of meat with? “…the faithful are in a special manner to devote themselves to prayer, to engage in works of piety and charity, and to deny themselves, by fulfilling their obligations more faithfully…” (Fisheaters)

 I quickly, but hopefully covered the “Why, What, and Who” of Friday abstinence.
-Brittany over at Equipping Godly Women has a great infographic on what Catholic can eat during Lent.
-But before you get to the infographic, I loved one of her reason, as a Protestant, for giving up meat during Lent, “Someday I am going to be held accountable for what I eat during Lent.
+Brittany over at Equipping Godly Women has a great infographic on what Catholics can eat during Lent.
+But before you get to the infographic, I loved one of her reasons, as a Protestant, for giving up meat during Lent, “Someday I am going to be held accountable for what I eat during Lent.
 Yes, Lent may not be a requirement for me, but someday I’m going to have to stand before God for all of the choices I made here on this Earth.
 Do I really want to have to explain to Him how dieting for months to look good in a bathing suit isn’t too much trouble but going without meat for a few Fridays is?
 Um… no. I don’t.”